thirumurthis/Learnings/algorithm/tree_notes.md

   - For Root node the depth is 0
   - The leaf node will have max depth.
 ```
-Depth of node 9  - is 1 (# of edges from ROOT to that SPECIFIC NODE ) - upwards
+Depth of node 9  - is 1 (# of edges from ROOT to that SPECIFIC NODE ) - (top to that point)
            8
          /   \ \ ------------------ 1
         4      9